 Genesee Station Overview

-Located west of Edmonton near Warburg, AB, the Genesee Generating Station consists of Units 1, 2 and 3 which provide over 1,300 MW of baseload generation.
-Genesee Units 1 & 2 and Genesee Unit 3 are undergoing repowering and coal-to-gas transformations respectively to move off-coal in 2023 and provide Responsible Energy for Tomorrow.
+Located west of Edmonton near Warburg, AB, the Genesee Generating Station consists of 3 power generation units which provide over 1,300 MW of baseload generation.
+Genesee 1 & 2 and Genesee 3 are undergoing repowering and coal-to-gas transformations respectively to move off-coal.

 Quick Facts

-We’re repowering Genesee Units 1 & 2 to natural gas combined cycle (NGCC) generation units, subject to regulatory approval.
-Located entirely within the footprint of the existing Genesee Generating Station, the repowering project involves installing new gas-fired combustion turbines and heat recovery steam generators, while utilizing the existing steam turbine generators.
-The two repowered units provide an additional 560 megawatts of net capacity totalling 1,360 MW.
-The repowered assets will utilize best in class, hydrogen-ready NGCC technology and are expected to set a new standard for gas generation efficiency in Canada.
+We’re repowering Genesee 1 & 2 to natural gas combined cycle (NGCC) generation units.
+Located entirely within the footprint of our existing Genesee Generating Station, the repowering project involves installing new gas-fired combustion turbines and heat recovery steam generators, while utilizing the existing steam turbine generators.
+The two repowered units will provide an additional 512 megawatts of net capacity totalling 1,332 MW.
+The repowered assets will utilize best-in-class NGCC technology and are expected to set a new standard for gas generation efficiency in Canada.

 There are significant environmental benefits expected from the project, including reduction in emissions associated with coal-fired power generation such as carbon dioxide (CO2), sulfur dioxide (SO2), nitrogen oxide (NOx), particulate and mercury emissions.
 For example, the carbon emissions intensity of using natural gas as a fuel source will decrease CO2 by approximately 60% when compared to emissions when the units are running on coal.
 In addition, overall water usage for the repowered units will be reduced with the new technology by at least half.

-Approval for the project is required from Alberta Parks and Environment (AEP) and the Alberta Utilities Commission (AUC).
-Capital Power submitted its regulatory applications in late 2020.
-Based on a successful outcome of the regulatory process for the NGCC repowering project, Genesee 1 would become a dedicated NGCC unit in 2023; Genesee Unit 2 would become a dedicated NGCC unit by 2024.
-Units will be converted to run in simple cycle mode before the expected completion of the repowering of each unit.
+Approval for the project is required from Alberta Environment and Parks (AEP) and the Alberta Utilities Commission (AUC).
+Capital Power submitted its regulatory applications in late 2020 and received approval from the AUC on March 16, 2021 and AEP on May 18, 2021.
+Based on the NGCC repowering project schedule, Genesee 1 and Genesee 2 will become dedicated NGCC units in 2024.
+Genesee 1 & 2 will be converted to run in simple cycle mode before the expected completion of the repowering of each unit.

 For more information, read our project information package below.